JingboYAO/jingboyao.github.io/_pages/research.md

 - - -

-**2. The Spill-back and Spillover Effects of US Monetary Policy: Evidence from Chinese Export Prices** (*with Yao Amber Li, Lingfei Lu, and Shangjin Wei*)
+**2. [The Spill-back and Spillover Effects of US Monetary Policy: Evidence on an International Cost Channel](https://www.nber.org/papers/w33811#:~:text=We%20find%20that%20an%20unanticipated,costs%20or%20tighter%20liquidity%20conditions.)** (*with Yao Amber Li, Lingfei Lu, and Shangjin Wei*)

 <details>
 <summary><font color="DarkBlue"> Summary </font></summary>

 <table><tr><td bgcolor=AliceBlue>
 We find that an unanticipated tightening of US monetary policy tends to raise US import prices.
-This ``spill-back" pattern differs from typical open-economy macro models in which a demand effect or an exchange rate effect dominates.
-We also document a new ``spillover" effect: import prices of other countries also rise following an unexpected US monetary tightening.
-To understand the mechanism, we examine Chinese exporters and identify a borrowing cost channel - their liquidity conditions generally deteriorate after a US monetary tightening.
-Indeed, the output price response is greater for firms facing higher borrowing costs or tighter liquidity conditions.
+This empirical ``spill-back" pattern differs from the predictions of typical open-economy macro models.
+We also document a new empirical ``spillover" effect: import prices of other countries also rise following an unexpected US monetary tightening.
+To understand the mechanism, we examine Chinese exporters and identify a borrowing cost channel—their liquidity conditions generally deteriorate after a US monetary tightening.
+Indeed, the output price response is greater for those firms facing higher borrowing costs or tighter liquidity conditions.
 </td></tr></table>

 </details>